Main-Roads/merge-segments/README.md

 ### 3.3.
 Development Install

-Contributors can clone the repository and install the pinned toolchain with the provided requirements file:
+Contributors can clone the repository and install the development toolchain using the project extras declared in `pyproject.toml`:

 ```powershell
 git clone https://github.com/Main-Roads/merge-segments.git